nagaraj-bahubali/Cross-Language-Clone-Detection/README.md

 **Temporary data:** <br />
 1. With the available input data, training data (target,context pairs) for both Java and Python is prepared in order to generate token/node embeddings of ASTs. <br/>
 2. Generating the embeddings for the nodes/token of ASTs in python and java code using skipgram model.
 You can find the architecture of token-level embedding generation. <br/>
-    * Node/token embeddings of java code: (repo link)
+    * Node/token embeddings of java code
-    * Node/token embeddings of python code: (repo link)
+    * Node/token embeddings of python code
 3. Generating java-python pairs to train LSTM model that detects clones accross java and python code. <br/>

 **Output data:**<br />